Nutrition and Lead

 Help your family with this important information about lead exposure and nutrition.

-- Young children and pregnant women are at the greatest risk for lead poisoning from contaminated pipes.
+- Young children and women of childbearing age are at the greatest risk for lead exposure.

 - The body processes lead more quickly on an empty stomach, so eat small meals and healthy snacks throughout the day.

-- Eat foods high in iron, calcium and vitamin C to help reduce the effects of lead.
+- Eat foods high in iron, calcium and vitamin C to help slow the absorption of lead into the body.

 Check It & Protect It